Home (indoor plants and activities):

 • Keep holiday poinsettias and other plants near a bright window.
 Water as top of soil becomes dry.

 • Increase humidity around houseplants by grouping plants together, placing them on a pebble-water tray or running a humidifier.

-• Check stored produce and flower bulbs for rot, shriveling or excess moisture.
-Discard any damaged items.
+• Check stored produce and tender flower bulbs and roots for rot, shriveling or excess moisture.
+Remove and discard damaged material.